awsdocs/amazon-rekognition-developer-guide/doc_source/images-s3.md

 Amazon Rekognition Image can analyze images that are stored in an Amazon S3 bucket or images that are supplied as image bytes\.

 In this topic, you use the [DetectLabels](API_DetectLabels.md) API operation to detect objects, concepts, and scenes in an image \(JPEG or PNG\) that's stored in an Amazon S3 bucket\.
-You pass an image to a Amazon Rekognition Image API operation by using the [Image](API_Image.md) input parameter\.
+You pass an image to an Amazon Rekognition Image API operation by using the [Image](API_Image.md) input parameter\.
 Within `Image`, you specify the [S3Object](API_S3Object.md) object property to reference an image stored in an S3 bucket\.
 Image bytes for images stored in Amazon S3 buckets don't need to be base64 encoded\.
 For more information, see [Images](images-information.md)\.

 The region for the S3 bucket containing the S3 object must match the region you use for Amazon Rekognition Image operations\.